 Your kidneys are vital organs.
-This means that you cannot survive without them.
-Most people are born with two kidneys, but some people are born with just one kidney.
-You can survive with one healthy kidney.
+This means that you cannot live without them.
+Most people are born with two kidneys, but some people are born with just one.
+If you have one healthy kidney, you can still live a healthy life.

 Where are my kidneys?